sreubenstone/The-Nestomir-Digital/README.md

 😺 _Please note, the codebase is a little messy.
 This was started a few years ago.
 We need your help to improve it._

 See the [main project page here](https://www.thenestomir.com), as well as [the central story repository here](https://www.github.com/sreubenstone/thenestomir).
-Please see our Contributor Agreement & Additional Repository Terms at the bottom of this document
+Please see our Contributor Agreement & Additional Repository Terms at the bottom of this document.

 ### What is The Nestomir?